woocommerce/woocommerce-ios/ARCHITECTURE.md

 1.  **Do NOT Reinvent the Wheel**

-        Our main goal is to exploit as much as possible all of the things the platform already offers thru it's SDK, for obvious reasons.
+        Our main goal is to exploit as much as possible all of the things the platform already offers through its SDK, for obvious reasons.

         The -non extensive- list of tools we've built upon include: [CoreData, NotificationCenter, KVO]